YangLinyi/yanglinyi.github.io/_pages/about.md

 - Area Chair / Senior Programme Committe (SPC): EMNLP-22; IJCAI-23.
 - PC Member/Reviewer: CIKM-20; COLING-20; ACL-21; SIGIR-21; CKIM-21; EMNLP-21; IEEE-Access.
 - 2022-Dec: 🎉🎉 I recieved Outstanding Postdoctoral Fellows from Westlake University and gave a talk as the only postdocral representative.
-- 2022-Sep: 🔥🔥 One paper co-operating with MSRA has been accepted to [NeurIPS 2022](https://arxiv.org/pdf/2208.07204/).
+- 2022-Sep: One paper co-operating with MSRA has been accepted to [NeurIPS 2022](https://arxiv.org/pdf/2208.07204/).
 The first author was my intern at Westlake University.
 Big congrats! (core: A*, CCF: A)
 - 2022-Aug: Two papers (one first-author paper) have been accepted to [COLING 2022](https://coling2022.org/). (core: A, CCF: B)
 - 2022-Mar: One co-first author long paper has been accepted to [ACL 2022](https://www.2022.aclweb.org/) main conference. (core: A*, CCF: A)
 - 2022-Jan: One first-author long paper has been accepted to [AAAI 2022](https://www.aaai.org/AAAI22Papers/AAAI-4799.YangL.pdf) (15% acceptance rate). (core: A*, CCF: A)
-- 2022-Jan It’s my great honor to serve as an Area Chair (AC) at EMNLP-22!
+- 2022-Jan Invited to serve as an Area Chair (AC) at EMNLP-22.
 - We start working on tracking the progress in the topic of FinNLP.
 Feel free to add any relevant items to [Project Link](https://github.com/YangLinyi/FinNLP-Progress)
 - 2021-May: One first-author long paper has been accepted to [ACL 2021](https://2021.aclweb.org/) (21% acceptance rate). (core: A*, CCF: A)
 - 2020-Oct: One first-author long paper has been accepted to [COLING 2020](https://coling2020.org/) (Top 5% submissions). (core: A, CCF: B)